Table of Contents:

 The Spot Connect:

-The first few kilometers from Flindt Landing down through Heathcote Lake are missing.
-We were still learning how to use the thing!
-I am really glad we brought it along.
+I am really glad we brought the Spot along.
 It provided the folks at home real-time info on our location and the email messaging option came in handy for sending brief okay or more personalized notes back home at the end of each day (45 characters max).
-It does this by pairing up with your smartphone (I use my iPod Touch).
+It does this by pairing up with your smartphone (I use my iPhone).

 The Spot also provides excellent post-trip data, in particular the amount of time we spent in certain spots along the way.
 It records a track every ten minutes so if there is a one-kilometer distance between two successive tracks, you will know we were motoring.
 If you see progress in meters, it will mean some serious lining or portage is in progress!

 Update: The Spot Connect was discontinued in 2017.
-We ended up getting a Garmin inReach Explorer+ in 2018 because of its two-way communication feature.
+While ours had served us well, we ended up getting a Garmin inReach Explorer+ in 2018 because of its two-way communication feature.
 You can receive emails as well as daily weather updates on the inReach, as well as do all the usual tracking and emergency contact stuff.
+It even has a basic mapping window.

-The Train Ride There: A Day On The Rails!
+The Ride There: A Day On The Rails!

 - the loss of flexibility with respect to the exact day when your trip ends